kubernetes/enhancements/keps/sig-scheduling/1923-prefer-nominated-node/README.md

    Scheduler will retry until matching either of the following cases,
    - `NominatedNode` eventually released all the resource and the preemptor pod can be scheduled on that node.
-   - Another node in the cluster released enough release and pod get scheduled on that node instead.
+   - Another node in the cluster released enough resources and pod get scheduled on that node instead.
      [Discuss] Should scheduler clear the `NominatedNode` in this case?
    - Resource cannot be released on the `NominatedNode` and no other candidate node could be found in the cluster, this will be covered by [issue 95752](https://github.com/kubernetes/kubernetes/issues/95752).